ryedin/site/_guide/01-introduction.md

 * [Docker](https://docker.com)
 * [Amazon Web Services](https://aws.amazon.com/)

-Convox does impose well-designed constraints on your application to give you a reliable development and deployment environment.
+Convox imposes carefully considered constraints on your application to give you a reliable development and deployment environment.

 This will require some changes around how you write and configure your apps.
 You have to follow constraints and handle a bit more complexity in the application layer.